-(2) an electing utility's rate base information included in its case-in-chief for major projects placed in service, used and useful, may be updated for a historical test period within ten (10) business days of the evidentiary hearing so long as the following tests are met:
+(2) For an electing utility using an historical test period, the electing utility's rate base information included in its case-in-chief for major projects placed in service, used and useful, may be updated within ten (10) business days of the evidentiary hearing, if the following tests are met:

 (A) The major project is specifically identified in the utility's petition for a rate change and includes a complete description of the project.
-A complete description of the project includes, among other things, the scope and location of the project.

 (B) An estimate of the investment to be made by the utility in a major project is included in the utility's case-in-chief.

-(C) The amount included in the utility's rate base with respect to the major project does not exceed the rate base amount relied on in section 4(b) to yield an estimated total dollar amount of the rate increase being requested.
+(C) The amount included in the utility's rate base for the major project does not exceed the rate base amount relied on in section 4(b) of this rule to yield an estimated total dollar amount of the rate increase being requested.

 (D) A monthly investment update is filed with the commission and served on all parties following the filing of a utility's case-in-chief.

-(D) a monthly investment update is filed with the commission and served on all parties following the filing of a utility's case-in-chief.

 (c) For a forward looking test period:

 (1) an electing utility's cutoff for projects for phase 1 shall be projects certified placed in service, used and useful, sixty (60) days before the evidentiary hearing; and

-(2) an electing utility's cutoff for remaining project(s) placed in service, used and useful, shall be the end of the test period, unless otherwise authorized by the presiding officer, and can be factored into the utility's proposed phased rate schedules so long as the following tests are met:
+(2) an electing utility's cutoff for any remaining project or projects placed in service, used and useful, shall be the end of the test period and may be factored into the utility's proposed phased rate schedules if the following tests are met:

-(A) proposed major project(s) were specifically identified in the utility's case-in-chief, includes a complete description of the project, an estimate of the investment to be made by the utility and life cycle cost-benefit analysis for projects subject to IC 13-18-26-3.
-A complete description of the project includes, among other things, the scope and location of the project.

-(B) the amount to be included in the utility's proposed phased revenue requirement(s) with respect to the remaining project(s) do not exceed the rate base amount relied on in Section 4(b) to yield an estimated total dollar amount of the rate increase being requested.

-(C) Remaining projects not used and useful within sixty (60) days of the evidentiary hearing shall be certified used and useful through a compliance filing consistent with the utility's phased rate schedules approved by commission order.
+(A) Remaining projects not used and useful within sixty (60) days of the evidentiary hearing shall be certified used and useful through a compliance filing consistent with the utility's phased rate schedules approved by commission order.

+(B) A monthly investment update is filed with the commission and served on all parties following the filing of a utility's case-in-chief.

-(d) An electing utility's capital structure may be updated based on the latest information available within fifteen (15) business days of the evidentiary hearing as part of the electing utility's rebuttal filing .
+(d) An electing utility's capital structure may be updated based on the latest information available within fifteen (15) business days of the evidentiary hearing as part of the electing utility's rebuttal filing for phase 1.
+A utility shall update its capital structure based on the same date used for projects certified placed in service for its requested phased increase.

-(e) An electing utility:

-(1) shall file a schedule of utility plant in service by subaccount reflecting the beginning balance, adjustments, and ending balance ten (10) business days prior to the electing utility's request for approval of its commission approved phased rates.
+(e) An electing utility (1) shall file a schedule of utility plant in service by subaccount, reflecting the actual ending balance by subaccount compared to the amount authorized by the commission with explanations for any material differences, ten (10) business days prior to the electing utility's request for approval of its commission approved phased rates.
+The following apply to objections to a rate approval:

-(A) The OUCC and any other party will have sixty (60) days from the date of certification to state any objections.
+(1) The OUCC and other parties shall have sixty (60) days from the date of certification to state objections.
+The electing utility may implement its calculated rates subject to refund.

-(B) If objections cannot be resolved informally, a hearing will be held to determine the utility's actual net plant in service, and rates will be trued retroactively to the date that the utility's rates became effective.
+(2) If objections cannot be resolved informally, a hearing shall be held to determine the utility's actual net plant in service, and rates adjusted to the date the utility's rates became effective.

-(Indiana Utility Regulatory Commission; 170 IAC 1-5-12.2
+(Indiana Utility Regulatory Commission; 170 IAC 1-5-12.2)